crosenfrisk/Popcorn/README.md

 * Slack for group communications.
 * Zoom for group meetings.

 🎉 @nightmarefails for hosting office hours and sharing feedback.
+Gratitude to our classmates for their enthusiasm and support for our project.

 ## MIT License